SalefiLaoli/SalefiLaoli/README.md

 # Hi there, I'm Salefi - [Salefilaoli](https://www.linkedin.com/in/salefi-laoli-269333292/) 👋
 ## About me:
 - I am an ambitious person.
 I am curious and willing to learn.
 I have good problem solving, time management and teamwork skills.
-- 🌱 I’m currently learning Python, mysql, HTML
+- Currently learning Machine Learning and some programming language, such as Python, mysql, HTML.
+As a computer science student, I am also active in creating projects, both in analysing data and developing websites.
-- 👯 I’m looking to collaborate as Data Automation and Analyst
+- Looking to collaborate as Data Automation and Analyst
-- 💬 Ask me about anything
+- Ask me about anything.
+Reach me: laolisalefi@gmail.com
-- 📫 How to reach me: laolisalefi@gmail.com

 ## Education: